Then, in 2012, at only 29-years-old, he suffered a massive heart attack whilst on an exercise bike during training at the Scarlets.

 Now, Rhys is over two years sober and happier than ever!
 Currently, on the heart transplant list, he is waiting for a much needed new heart.
 Rhys is heavily involved in talking about mental health and well-being in schools, local authorities and businesses with his charity tidybutt.
 As an inspirational speaker and mentor, Rhys’ areas of expertise include; resilience, athlete transition, mental health & wellbeing, overcoming fear, victim to growth mindset, addition & recovery, perspective, and finding purpose.

-Rhys’ mission is to share his unique life experiences to create positive change.
-He strives to help others reach their full potential by facing their fears and awakening their authentic selves through greater self-awareness, perspective and choice.
+Rhys’ mission is to inspire positive change by sharing his extraordinary life experiences.
+He strives to help others reach their full potential by facing their fears and awakening their authentic selves through greater self-awareness, perspective and conscious choice.

 Professional Rugby Appearances

 Years on an LVAD